mggg/GerryChain/README.rst

 Supported Python Versions
 -------------------------

-The most recent version of GerryChain (as of April 2024) supports
+The current version of GerryChain requires Python 3.11 or newer.

-- Python 3.9
-- Python 3.10
-- Python 3.11

 If you do not have one of these versions installed on you machine, we recommend that you go to the